New Enterprise Allowance can provide money and support to help you start or grow your own business if you’re getting certain benefits.

 Help you can get

-- get a business mentor to help you develop your business idea and start trading
+- get a business mentor to help you develop your business idea and start trading - you can get support for up to 52 weeks afterwards

 - get a weekly allowance paid for up to 26 weeks (up to a total of £1,274)